ibexa/documentation-developer/docs/getting_started/first_steps.md

 ## Create content and test view templates

 1\.
-Go to the Back Office, activate Content/Content structure and create a new content item by clicking **Create content**.
+Go to the back office, activate Content/Content structure and create a new content item by clicking **Create content**.

 ![Creating a Blog Post](first-steps-create-content.png)